RenderToolbox3/RenderToolboxDocker/README.md

 On your local machine or cloud instance, you need to get a few dependencies.

+First of all, you'll need at least 30GB of free space.

 To get Docker:
  - [install Docker](https://docs.docker.com/installation/)
    - on ubuntu: make sure Docker is up to date and able to accommodate large images.
 We have some instructions [here](https://github.com/DavidBrainard/RenderToolboxDevelop/wiki/Matlab-on-Docker-and-EC2#ssh-to-ec2-instance-and-install-docker-with-support-for-large-containers)).